 At about a half mile long, this wall has the painted history of California on it and is a great place for a walk.

 The couple that owns this “museum” has tens of thousands of bunnies and bunny related things.
-They are even the Guiness Book of World Records Holder for most bunnies.
+They are even the Guinness Book of World Records Holder for most bunnies.
 Call to set up an appointment to visit.

-LA Coroner Shop
+LA Coroner Shop (Closed)

-This small shop in the middle of the coroner’s office has a lot of death related items you can purchase.
-Everything from a pen to a chalk outline towel.
+This small shop in the middle of the coroner’s office has a lot of death related items you can purchase—everything from a pen to a chalk outline towel.

 Museum of Jurassic Technology